av-maramzin/icsa-dswp/README.md

 #### Dependence.h

-(please update the documenting comment in pass/include/Dependence.h if you modify this section)

 The starting point for understanding the code is the `Dependence.h` header file.
 It implements the template class `DependenceGraph<ValueType>`.
 This class represents dependences between abstract objects of type `ValueType` - let's call